nieckojakub/Train_Reservation_System/README.md

 This app allows you to book train tickets.
 The application was written in Java and with the help of a tool that automates the construction of software for the Java platform - Maven.

+Our project uses:
+- AWS RDS where the MySQL DataBase is located
+- itextPDF (Generate pdf file)
+- zxing (Generate QR CODE)
+- java mail (Send pdf to customer)
-JavaFX and SceneBulider were used to create the GUI.
+- JavaFX and SceneBulider were used to create the GUI.

-MySQL was also used.

 ## FAQ